 Keep reading below (or click on a link) for more details ~

 Summer Infant 3D Mini ~ $44, 11 lbs

 Say you don’t necessarily need another stroller in your life, but you understand the importance of having an umbrella stroller for travel or for keeping in your car.
 Ahhhnd…. you really don’t want to spend upwards of $100 for a stroller you’ll only use a few times a year.

-Introducing the new Summer Infant 3D Mini — it’s lightweight, easy to fold, and actually has many features parents want; like a parent console with dual cupholders, a basket and a canopy.
+The Summer Infant 3D Mini is lightweight, easy to fold, and actually has many features parents want; like a parent console with dual cupholders, a basket and a canopy.
 This stroller is the best deal around for those just looking for a cheap backup stroller.

 Watch our quickie preview video below ~

 We discussed the 3D Mini (bare bones stroller), but we really love the Summer Infant 3D Lite.
 It has all the major “wants” for a great price and with decent build quality.